 The rangers and staff of Ocotillo Wells are dedicated to providing a safe and enjoyable desert riding environment, and to ensuring that a quality experience remains available for future generations.

 No fees are collected for camping or day use.
 Open camping is permitted throughout the unit for up to 30 days per calendar year.
 Vault toilets, shade ramadas, picnic tables, and fire rings are located in the Quarry, Main Street, and Holmes Camp areas.
 Water is not available.
-Vehicle repair shops, fuel, telephones, groceries, a motel and restaurants are available in the neighboring small town of Ocotillo Wells and along Highway 78 where it borders the park.
+Vehicle repair shops, telephones, groceries, hotels, motels, RV parks, and restaurants are available in the surrounding communities of Borrego Springs, Ocotillo Wells, and Salton City.

 This 200 foot-high granite and sand island is named for the challenge it presents to the OHV enthusiast.
 It is actually an ancient decomposing mountaintop.
 A dark coat of desert varnish covers the rocks as a result of exposure to sunlight.
 There are several old hidden mine shafts along the mountainside.
 The mines are said to be haunted.
 People have reported seeing flickering lights near the mines at night after a rainfall.

 These mesquite sand dunes are an oasis for wildlife.
 The springs seep from the ground, especially after a heavy rain.
 Coyotes often dig holes to drink.
 Part of the area is designated as a cultural preserve.
 Archeological investigations indicate that several Native American groups and early settlers used the area.
 The shade and availability of water made it a convenient spot to rest, to meet, and to trade goods.
 Some of the dunes have been fenced to allow for natural restoration.
 Please do not ride close to the edge of the dunes as this kills the mesquite roots.
 Without these shrubs, the sand dunes would blow away.